Vitamin K in carrots Calculator

 The list below gives the total Vitamin K content in the 11 items from the general description 'carrots'.These 11 types of carrots range from Carrots, frozen, unprepared through to Carrots, baby, raw and are ranked by the content or amount per 100g.

-Using the list below for the 11 different carrots nutrition entries in our Vitamin K database, the highest amount of Vitamin K is in Carrots, frozen, unprepared which contains 17.6 ug of Vitamin K per 100g.
+Using the list below for the 11 different carrots nutrition entries in our database, the highest amount of Vitamin K is found in Carrots, frozen, unprepared which contains 17.6 ug of Vitamin K per 100g.
 The lowest amount of Vitamin K is in Carrots, baby, raw which in 100g contains 9.4 ug of Vitamin K.

-The median value of Vitamin K is in Carrots, frozen, cooked, boiled, drained, with salt which in 100g contains 13.6 ug of Vitamin K. The average amount of Vitamin K in 100g of carrots, based on the list below is 12.18 ug of Vitamin K.
+The median value of Vitamin K is found in Carrots, frozen, cooked, boiled, drained, with salt which in 100g contains 13.6 ug of Vitamin K. The average amount of Vitamin K contained in 100g of carrots, based on the list below is 12.18 ug of Vitamin K.

 From the Vitamin K content in carrots list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each carrots item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Carrots, frozen, unprepared.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin K. Again you can find a full nutrition breakdown for all foods containing vitamin-k which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin K.